The Science Express with its models and displays chugged into the Vijayawada railway station much to the excitement of eager children.

 The Science Express — Biodiversity Special (SEBS), a collaborative initiative of the Department of Science and Technology and Ministry of Environment and Forests, was a unique mobile science exhibition focussing on biodiversity and climate change, mounted on a customised 16-coach air conditioned train.

 Students of local schools enjoyed a carnival-like atmosphere when they were taken to the railway station to find out more about climate change.
+Making the best of the opportunity, local school managements made arrangements for visit of their children to the mobile exhibition.
+Excited kids gaped awe-struck at the images lined up along either side of the coaches.
 Walking in neat rows, they paused for a closer look at some of the depictions and discussed the subject with their friends before stepping ahead.
 Some of them pulled out their notes and began to jot down important information.

 Volunteers standing at every short distance were only too happy to explain to the kids about the concepts behind the exhibits.